 - A VRS call flows back and forth just like a telephone conversation between two hearing persons.
 For example, the parties can interrupt each other, which they cannot do with a TRS call using a TTY (where the parties have to take turns communicating with the CA).

 - Because the conversation flows more naturally back and forth between the parties, the conversation can take place much more quickly than with text-based TRS.
 As a result, the same conversation is much shorter through VRS than it would be through other forms of text-based TRS.

 - VRS calls may be made between ASL users and hearing persons speaking either English or Spanish.

-- VRS providers must provide VRS users with a ten-digit number, so the VRS users are able to make 911 calls, and have their location information routed to the appropriate emergency service perfessionals.
+- VRS providers must provide users with a ten-digit number so they are able to make 911 calls and ensure their location information is routed to the appropriate emergency service professionals.

 - Preferential treatment of calls is prohibited.
-VRS (and TRS) providers must handle calls in the order in which they are received.
+Both VRS and TRS providers must handle calls in the order in which they are received.
 They cannot selectively answer calls from certain consumers or certain locations.

 - Unlike with some of the other forms of TRS, the VRS CA may not be able to offer or handle some call services, such as operator-assisted calls and 900 (pay-per-call) calls.

 - However, you must pick one default provider for ten-digit numbering.
 No matter who your default TRS provider is, you can choose any VRS provider when making a VRS call.

 - The TRS rules do not require you to choose or use only one VRS provider.
 You can choose any of several different providers of VRS.